-In a project management list of potentialities that might affect the timeline, performance or budget of the project over its life cycle are considered as a risk.
+A project management list of potentialities that might affect the timeline, performance, or project budget over its life cycle is considered a risk.
 It is a key responsibility of project managers to identify, analyze and make mitigation strategies to avoid any possible issues during the project life cycle.

 It is part of planning to identify and evaluate beforehand that what might goes wrong during the life cycle of the project.
 It may sound negative, but issues will certainly come out and managers need to have mitigation strategies.

-Project risk template is a matrix formed after identification of possible risks, their categorization, prioritization and mitigation action plans.
+A project risk template is a matrix formed after the identification of possible risks, their categorization, prioritization, and mitigation action plans.
 It represents all critical information that is necessary for risk management during the project life cycle.

 Project Risk Management Planning